User Community Service Desk Downloads

 Server Dashboard

 This section provides information about the MDM Server status, current MDM configuration, and latest commits.
-In addition, it allows you to stop and start the server, reset the environment, and perform Git operations: clone repository, fetch changes, and apply a specific commit.
+In addition, it allows you to:

 Server dashboard tab

 To be able to perform Server Dashboard actions, you must have the role defined by the ataccama.one.mdm.admin-center.manager.required-roles MDM Server application property.
-For more information, see MDM Admin Center permissions.
+See MDM Admin Center permissions.

 Server Status